List of Kamen Rider Agito characters: Risa Mizuhara

-Spin-off exclusive characters
+Spin-off characters

 Azuma Kunieda

-Azuma Kunieda (国枝 東, Kunieda Azuma) is a psychologist and friend of Yoshihiko Misugi.
-He nursed Shouichi back to health after he washed ashore and would later place him in the care of Yoshihiko Misugi.
-A year later, he visits the Misugi household to catch up with Shouichi, who has to quickly leave when he senses an Unknown, with Kunieda following to watch the battle.
-Shouichi soon attacks Kunieda when he loses control in Burning Form, causing Shouichi to flee in fear of his powers.
-Catching up to Shouichi, Kunieda reveals that his son also began evolving into an Agito and committed suicide because of it.
-Kunieda restores Shouichi's confidence by telling him not to lose hope and reminding him of the clear skies he saw while in the hospital, which allows Shouichi to fully master Burning Form's power and evolve into Shining Form.
+Azuma Kunieda (国枝 東, Kunieda Azuma) is a psychologist and friend of Yoshihiko Misugi who appears exclusively in the television special Kamen Rider Agito Special: A New Transformation.
+He nursed Shoichi back to health after he washed ashore and would later place him in the care of Yoshihiko Misugi.
+A year later, he visits the Misugi household to catch up with Shoichi, who has to quickly leave when he senses an Unknown, with Azuma following to watch the battle.
+Shoichi soon attacks Azuma when he loses control in Burning Form, causing Shoichi to flee in fear of his powers.
+Catching up to Shoichi, Azuma reveals that his son also began evolving into an Agito and committed suicide because of it.
+He restores Shoichi's confidence by telling him not to lose hope and reminding him of the clear skies he saw while in the hospital, which allows Shoichi to fully master Burning Form's power and evolve into Shining Form.

 Azuma Kunieda is portrayed by Masaki Kyomoto (京本 政樹, Kyōmoto Masaki).

 Sayaka Kahara

-Sayaka Kahara (加原 紗綾香, Kahara Sayaka) is a girl with the psychic ability of clairvoyance.
+Sayaka Kahara (加原 紗綾香, Kahara Sayaka) is a girl with the psychic ability of clairvoyance who appears exclusively in the film Kamen Rider Agito the Movie: Project G4.
 She came from a wealthy family and lived relatively well until she was orphaned during a car crash, which killed the rest of her family.
 She entered the research study at the Japan Ground Self-Defense Force's psychic educational facility as a candidate psychic for the G4 project.

 Sayaka Kahara is portrayed by Akane Kimura (木村 茜, Kimura Akane).

 Rei Motoki

-Rei Motoki (本木 レイ, Motoki Rei) is a boy gifted with psychic abilities.
+Rei Motoki (本木 レイ, Motoki Rei) is a boy gifted with psychic abilities who appears exclusively in the film Kamen Rider Agito the Movie: Project G4.
 He, like most children in the Japan Ground Self-Defense Force's psychic educational facility, was orphaned at a young age.

 Rei Motoki is portrayed by Rikiya Otaka (大高 力也, Ōtaka Rikiya).

 Risa Fukami

-Risa Fukami (深海 理沙, Fukami Risa) is a captain of the Japan Ground Self-Defense Force.
+Risa Fukami (深海 理沙, Fukami Risa) is a captain of the Japan Ground Self-Defense Force who appears exclusively in the film Kamen Rider Agito the Movie: Project G4.
 Assigned to the G3 Unit, she steals the data of the G4 System from Ozawa's computer to create the G4 suit, intending to continue the JSDF's experiments and mass-produce the G4 System.
 She is mauled to death by the Ant Lords.

 Risa Fukami is portrayed by Maju Ozawa (小沢 真珠, Ozawa Maju).